Operation Tidal Wave: Concordia Vega and first Steaua Română attacks

-Air defenses were heavy over the 376th's target (Româno-Americana), and Gen. Ent instructed Compton to attack "targets of opportunity".
+Air defenses were heavy over the 376th's target (Româno-Americana), and Ent instructed Compton to attack "targets of opportunity".
 Most of the 376th B-24s bombed the Steaua Română refinery at Câmpina from the east, and five headed directly into the already smoldering conflagration over the Concordia Vega refinery.
 The group of bombers heading to Concordia Vega, led by Lt.
 Norman Appold, dropped their bombs on a distillation plant of the refinery.
 At Câmpina, air defenses on overlooking hills were able to fire down into the formation.

 Astra Română and Columbia Aquila attacks

 The attack on the Astra Română refinery.

-With the 93rd and 376th engaged over the target area, Col. John R. Kane of the 98th Bomb Group and Col. Leon W. Johnson of the 44th Bomb Group made their prescribed turn at Florești and proceeded to their respective targets at the Astra Română and Columbia Aquila refineries.
-Both groups would find German and Romanian defenses on full alert and faced the full effects of now-raging oil fires, heavy smoke, secondary explosions, and delayed-fuse bombs dropped by Baker's 93rd Bomb Group on their earlier run.
-Both Kane and Johnson's approach, parallel to the Florești-to-Ploiești railway, had the unfortunate distinction of encountering Gerstenberg's "Die Raupe" ("the caterpillar"), a disguised flak train.
-At treetop level, around 50 ft above the ground, the 98th would find themselves to the left and the 44th on the right.
-The advantage, however, would rest with the 98th and 44th, whose gunners quickly responded to the threat, disabling the locomotive and killing multiple air defense crews.
+With the 93rd and 376th engaged over the target area, Col. Kane of the 98th Bomb Group and Col. Leon W. Johnson of the 44th Bomb Group made their prescribed turn at Florești and proceeded to their targets at the Astra Română and Columbia Aquila refineries respectively.
+Both groups found German and Romanian defenses on full alert and faced the full effects of now-raging oil fires, heavy smoke, secondary explosions, and delayed-fuse bombs dropped by Baker's 93rd Bomb Group on their earlier run.
+Both Kane and Johnson's approach, parallel to the Florești-to-Ploiești railway, led them to encounter "Die Raupe" ("the caterpillar"), a disguised flak train.
+At treetop level, around 50 ft above the ground, the 98th were flying alongside to the left and the 44th on the right.
+The aircraft gunners firing back at the train disabled the locomotive and killed gun crews.